igorski/pinball-schminball/README.md

 ## TODO

 * underworld should be set on game and only unlocked after certain event
-* pinball-table status display should flash messages on certain events
 * create menu to configure audio
 * implement high score mechanism
 * add underworld triggers